SalomePlatform/adao/doc/en/theory.rst

 calculation.
 The calculation is thus an *a priori* estimation of the field that we seek to identify.

-If the system evolves in time, the reconstruction has to be established on every time step, of the field as a whole.
-The interpolation process in this case is more complicated since it is temporal, and not only in terms of instantaneous values of the field.
+If the system evolves over time, the reconstruction of the whole field has to be established at each time step, taking into account the information over a time window.
+The interpolation process is more complicated in this case because it is temporal, and not only in terms of instantaneous field values.

 A simple example of fields reconstruction comes from meteorology, in which one look for value of variables such as temperature or pressure in all points of the